-All Ofsted registered early years providers, must follow the EYFS framework.
+All Ofsted registered early years providers, must follow the framework.
 This allows all children to receive the same standard of early education.

-- Children learn to be strong and independent through positive relationships
+- Children learn to be strong and independent through positive relationships .

-The 3 prime areas are:
+The three prime areas are:

 - Communication and Language

 - Physical Development